 Capitol Health's shares were split on 20 October 2009.

 Capitol Health share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Capitol Health's is 1.0133.
-This would suggest that Capitol Health's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Capitol Health's is 0.7893.
+This would suggest that Capitol Health's shares are less volatile than average (for this exchange).

 Capitol Health overview